se-research/OpenDaVINCI/automotive/odcantools/README.md

 First, connect your laptop with the diagnostic interface of a car via a CAN adapter.
 If you use virtual machine, e.g. VirtualBox, go to the menu Devices->USB->...
 And then tick the CAN adapter to get it mounted in the guest operating system.

+Check if the device driver has successfully detected the CAN adapter:

+    $ dmesg

+Check the correct device number of the CAN adapter:

+    $ ls -l /dev/pcan*

+For this test, the device number is pcan32.
 Open the configuration file in /opt/od/bin/.
-At the last line add:
+At the last line add this device number:

     $  odcanproxy.devicenode=/dev/pcan32